shawakash/payBox/README.md

-# Pay Box and BlockChain Indexer
+# PayBox and BlockChain Indexer

 This project indexes cryto address for their transactions and lets a device to speak up like "Received 1 sol"